JmfanBU/ReachNNStar/README.md

     <em>Table 1: Comparison with ReachNN</em>
 </p>

-## Runing Examples
+## Running Examples

-NOTE: All the capitalized word is the input argument and have no suffix.
+NOTE: All the capitalized word is the input argument and has no suffix.

-Please activate the python virtualenv before running any examples
+Please activate the python virtualenv before running any examples.

 ```